-NDT Systems for active Thermography
+NDT Systems with active Thermography for R&D

 IrNDT is a high-quality solution for non-destructive testing of sundry materials.
 The setup captivates by its modular architecture and supports all known NDT techniques .